-What is My Digital Legacy
+What is Legacy Planning ?

 Your important digital assets make for your digital legacy.
 That means, whatever information you have online that has sentimental or monetary value that you would like family or other people of interest to have easy access to if you were unavailable.